 - Kelby Prison account inmate being put in death chair, Moved to Decatur Scary Prison “unfit for white prisoner”

 February 15: Leibowitz argues to the U.S. Supreme Court that black citizens were excluded from the jury.

-April 1: U.S. Supreme Court finds that under the 14 Amendment that excluding blacks form the jury violates equal protection under the law; the Norris and Patterson cases are overturned.
+April 1: U.S. Supreme Court finds that under the 14 Amendment that excluding Blacks from the jury violates equal protection under the law; the Norris and Patterson cases are overturned.

-January 23: Haywood Patterson convicted for the fourth time of rape, but instead of getting the death penalty he is given 75 years; this is the first time the History of Alabama that a black person has not been given death penalty for rape of a white women.
+January 23: Haywood Patterson convicted for the fourth time of the rape, but instead of getting the death penalty he is given 75 years; this is the first time in the History of Alabama that a Black person has not been given the death penalty for the rape of white women.

-October 26: Patterson and Norris conviction are refused to be reviewed by the U.S. Supreme Court
+October 26: The Patterson and Norris conviction are refused to be reviewed by the U.S. Supreme Court

 August-November: Four remaining boys are not paroled by Governor Grieves because they upset him

 September: Charlie Weems is paroled